Robert G. Stevenson

 Principal, OB-C Group

-In fact, throughout his 27-year Senate career, Robert Stevenson was consistently described by congressional observers as one of Capitol Hill’s top and most trusted congressional staffers.
-For more than ten-years running he was voted one of Capitol Hill’s “Fab 50” most influential congressional staffers by Roll Call Magazine.
-Mr. Stevenson stepped down from his Senate career in 2006, when he retired to serve as a Principal and Partner at The OB-C Group, a boutique government affairs consulting firm.
+In fact, throughout his 26-year Senate career, Robert Stevenson was consistently described by congressional observers as one of Capitol Hill’s most effective and trusted congressional staffers.
+He was voted one of Capitol Hill’s “Fab 50” most influential congressional staffers by Roll Call Magazine for more than ten years running.

 Mr. Stevenson had joined Senator Frist’s staff in 2002, and not only served as the Majority Leader’s chief spokesman and communications strategist, but also was a valued advisor on legislative and procedural matters.

-Prior to working for the Majority Leader, Mr. Stevenson served for more than ten years as communications director for the U.S. Senate Budget Committee, where he worked as the primary spokesman on all Senate budgetary and fiscal matters.
-During that time he also served as national spokesman for the Budget Committee’s Chairman, U. S. Senator Pete Domenici of New Mexico.
+Prior to working for the Majority Leader, Mr. Stevenson served for more than ten years as communications director for the U.S. Senate Budget Committee, where he served as the primary spokesman on all Senate budgetary and fiscal matters as well as national spokesman for the Committee’s Chairman, U. S. Senator Pete Domenici of New Mexico.

-Stevenson began his Capitol Hill career in 1980 serving as communications director and political advisor to Senator Warren Rudman of New Hampshire, where he also was appointed to the staff of the Senate’s “Select Committee on the Iran-Contra Affair” in 1987.
-Stevenson was also the chief press contact for the Senate Ethics Committee during the 1989 Keating Five investigation.
+Stevenson began his Capitol Hill career in 1980 serving as communications director and political advisor to Senator Warren Rudman of New Hampshire, where he worked on the Gramm-Rudman-Hollings deficit reduction law, the Senate’s “Select Committee on the Iran-Contra Affair” and was chief press contact for the Senate Ethics Committee during the 1989 Keating Five investigation.

-Prior to government service, Stevenson was a political reporter and state editor at several New England newspapers.
-From 1991-1995 Mr. Stevenson was continually recruited to serve as a “Democracy instructor and political trainer” in Latvia and Lithuania, making repeated annual trips abroad to help forge and strengthen democratic processes and institutions in the former Soviet republics.
+From 1991-1995 Mr. Stevenson also served as a “Democracy instructor and political trainer” in several former Soviet republics, primarily Latvia and Lithuania, making repeated annual trips abroad to help forge and strengthen democratic processes and institutions.